Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 only from end users complaining and the team that fields those complaints might not even be the same one that did the first version!

+Of course a complex software product will have some tasks better suited to this kind of assembly line.
+What makes a code factory a code factory is that it tries to apply this model to everything.
+Even modern factories, which sometimes need to produce 100s of customized versions or very flexibly schedule different products, can't be so rigid!

 ## How to find a job outside a code factory
 There are plenty of organizations that show signs of not being code factories: